GsDevKit/GsDevKit_upgrade/README.md

 4. [GsDevKit_home Installation](#gsdevkit_home-installation)

 ## BACKGROUND: The GLASS/GLASS1/tODE/GsDevKit Story
-There are currently 4 different environments for open source development in GemStone/S:
+There are currently 4 different code environments for open source development in GemStone/S:
 1. [GLASS](#glass) - The original environment for running [Seaside][17] on GemStone.
 2. [GLASS1](#glass1) - The core of GemTalk System's [Open Source Development Kit][18].
 3. [tODE](#tODE) - The primary development environment for GemTalk System's [Open Source Development Kit][18].